cmac-duke/coding-tutorials/_posts/2017-01-16-supercollider-osc.md

 ---
 date: 2017-01-16
-title: Installation
+title: Working with OSC
 categories:
-  - Python
+  - Supercollider
-description: Your guide to installation
+description: Step-by-step instructions on creating a Jekyll plugin
 type: Document
 ---
 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.